-Our main sample consists of daily data on the 12 stablecoins reported in Table 1 from January 2021 to March 15, 2023, though we use a subset of these data for each analysis.
-We further define two "event" samples: January 1, 2022, through the end of the Terra run on May 16, 2022 ("the 2022 sample"), and November 1, 2022, through the end of the USDC run on March 12, 2023 ("the 2023 sample").
-To have the same number of stablecoins in each event sample and to ensure that our results are not driven by the behavior of the smallest stablecoins, we use the 10 largest stablecoins at the start of 2022 and 2023, respectively; we report the stablecoins in the two event samples in the last two columns of Table 1.13 The stablecoins in the 2022 and 2023 samples comprise more than 99 precent of market capitalization at the start of 2022 and 2023, respectively.
+Our main sample consists of daily data on the 12 stablecoins reported in Table 1 from January 2021 to March 15, 2023, although individual analyses only use a subset of these data.
+We further define two "event" samples: January 1, 2022, through the end of the TerraUSD run on May 16, 2022 ("the 2022 sample"), and November 1, 2022, through the end of the USDC run on March 12, 2023 ("the 2023 sample").
+To have the same number of stablecoins in each event sample and to ensure that our results are not driven by the behavior of the smallest stablecoins, we use the 10 largest stablecoins at the start of 2022 and 2023, respectively; we report the stablecoins in the two event samples in the last two columns of Table 1.
+The stablecoins in the 2022 and 2023 samples comprise more than 99 precent of market capitalization at the start of 2022 and 2023, respectively.

-In each of the 2022 and 2023 samples, roughly the same number of stablecoins fall into each of four major categories of stablecoins: US-based asset-backed, offshore asset-backed, crypto-backed,
+In each of the 2022 and 2023 samples, roughly the same number of stablecoins fall into each of four major categories of stablecoins: US-based asset-backed, offshore asset-backed, crypto-backed, and algorithmic stablecoins.
+In the 2022 panel, three stablecoins are US-based and backed by traditional financial assets (USDC, BUSD, and USDP), two are offshore and backed by traditional financial assets (USDT and TUSD), three are backed by crypto assets (DAI, MIM, and LUSD),

-12CoinGecko reports market capitalization and price.
+&lt;sup>15CoinGecko reports market capitalization and price.
 CoinGecko's glossary defines market capitalization as the product of the circulating supply of tokens and its current price, and circulating supply as the total supply minus any tokens assigned to the token's issuer and affiliates.
-Because of the nature of stablecoins, these adjustments to circulating supply are not meaningful, unlike for other kinds of crypto assets that can be created and assigned without any backing.
+The practice of assigning tokens to the issuer as a form of "sweat equity" is common among unbacked, free-floating tokens but, to the best of our knowledge, unheard of for stablecoins.
+We thus expect the difference between market capitalization and circulating supply to be immaterial.
 See CoinGecko's Methodology and Glossary pages for more information.

-13The 2022 sample includes Terra, whose stabilization algorithm collapsed in 2022.
+&lt;sup>16The 2022 sample includes TerraUSD, whose stabilization algorithm collapsed in 2022.
 The 2023 sample includes stablecoins that were not in the top 10 in 2022, including a new algorithmic stablecoin (USDD) and an additional US-based stablecoin (GUSD).

-Table 1: Stablecoins in our sample by jurisdiction and stabilization mechanism.
+Table 1: Stablecoins in our sample by jurisdiction and stabilization mechanism

 Name Symbol US- based Backing Market Cap (\$m) Collateral Type 2022 Sample 2023 Sample Tether USDT N Assets 73,378 Cash, US Treasuries, Corp.
 Debt Y Y USD Coin USDC Y Assets 38,426 Cash, US Treasuries, CD Y Y Binance USD BUSD Y Assets 8,381 Cash, US Treasuries Y Y Dai DAI N Crypto assets 6,042 Y Y TrueUSD TUSD N Assets 2,032 Cash Y Y Frax FRAX N Algorithm 1,043 Y Y Pax Dollar USDP Y Assets 835 Cash and Cash Equiv.
-Y Y Decentralized USD USDD N Algorithm 721 • N Y Gemini Dollar GUSD Y Assets 387 Cash, Cash Equiv., MMMF N Y Liquity USD LUSD N Crypto assets 257 • ' Y Y TerraUSD USTC N Algorithm 232 Y N Magic Internet Money MIM N Crypto assets 83 Y N
+Y Y Decentralized USD USDD N Algorithm 721 • N Y Gemini Dollar GUSD Y Assets 387 Cash, Cash Equiv., MMMF N Y Liquity USD LUSD N Crypto assets 257 1 / Y Y TerraUSD UST N Algorithm 232 Y N Magic Internet Money MIM N Crypto assets 83 Y N